High Contrast: 2020s

-He released his latest album, titled Notes From The Underground, on 13 November 2020.
+On 13 November 2020, he released the album titled Notes From The Underground.

+On 24 June 2022, he followed up with the album titled True Colours for the first time on his own label Highly Contrasting.

+On 23 February 2024, he released a single with two songs Anti/Thesis Vol. 1.

 Personal life

 His father, Paul "Legs" Barrett, used to manage Shakin' Stevens.
 His mother, Lorraine Barrett, was the Welsh Assembly member for Cardiff South and Penarth until May 2011.